aleentat/MQ_MUICT_CarbonTrack/README.md

-# Carbon Emission Calculator App
+# Carbon Diary - Carbon Emission Calculator App
-I have written a brief application description and am starting to write a simple emission calculation in Java.
+A mobile app that tracks users’ daily carbon emissions based on their activities in travel, lifestyle, and behavior.
+The app works like a carbon diary, allowing users to log or auto-track actions, and see their environmental impact through a simulated avatar.